Ancient China in Context

 For the military tradition as such, see Arts of War.
 For an overview of the entire classical period, which puts warfare and the antiwar movement in the larger context of state modernization, see the The Emergence of China.

-E BRUCE BROOKS is Research Professor of Chinese, and A TAEKO BROOKS is Research Associate, at the University of Massachusetts at Amherst
+A TAEKO BROOKS is Research Associate, and E BRUCE BROOKS is Research Professor of Chinese, at the University of Massachusetts at Amh

 Waging Peace: The Mician Program for Ancient China